Hello there!

 Additionally, through role-based capabilities, PAM limits actions users can undertake on remote applications, including SSH, RDP (Remote Desktop Protocol), and database systems.
 This strategy effectively reduces standing privileges, ensuring users can only execute operations specifically provisioned to them.

-Discover the Varieties of Granular Access with miniOrange
+Types of Granular Access offered by miniOrange

-When determining the specific security requirements for granular permissions within your organization, you have several options to consider:
+When determining the specific security requirements for granular permissions within your organization, you have several options to consider

 Role-Based Access Control (RBAC)